...

 Traumatic Brain Injury affects the families and caregivers of those who experience the injury.
 Families need culturally competent information on their loved one’s injury and likely course of recovery, as well as strategies for reducing burdens commonly reported by families and caregivers.

-TBI rehabilitation interventions need to prioritise patient-centered outcomes and consider not only the person with the injury but also the person’s family or caregivers.
+TBI rehabilitation interventions need to prioritise patient-centred outcomes and consider not only the person with the injury but also the person’s family or caregivers.

-Once acute interventions have stabilized the condition of a person experiencing traumatic brain injury, the need for rehabilitation and follow-up services becomes paramount.
+Once acute interventions have stabilised the condition of a person experiencing traumatic brain injury, the need for rehabilitation and follow-up services becomes paramount.

 January 19, 2024